In the neighbourhood: Bonnevoie

 Bouneweger Stuff, is considered the bar for brunch, meetings or simply catching a slice of life.
 The Cafe Why Not at 29 rue Félix de Blochausen has outdoor seating, a friendly after-work atmosphere, and hosts live music nights.

-A new restaurant, Le Laboratoire opened at 1 rue de Trevires, with a changing seasonal menu from chef Benoit Gonella, offering classic French cuisine.
+Le Laboratoire is located at 1 rue de Trevires, with a changing seasonal menu from chef Benoit Gonella, offering classic French cuisine.

 The famous Hoffmann patisserie offers tasty baked treats and cakes at 200 Rue d’Itzig, as does Tartefine on rue Demy Schlechter, which also has a selection of bio and vegan pastries.
 Sushi lovers should check out Kikko or Mr Mai Pho & Sushi (which also does Vietnamese snacks).
 Vegans and vegetarians should try the much-acclaimed Glow.